ready4-dev/readyforwhatsnext/content/en/docs/Contribution-Guidelines/_index.md

 categories:
 - Documentation
 description: >
-  How to contribute to ready4's development.
+  How to contribute to readyforwhatsnext.
 ---